Present:- IM, GS, AD, AB, JM, LC, BK

 £5k was moved to the main account to cover bridge.

-£4k of the hydro fund is benchmarked as the Contingency Fund.
+£4k of the hydro fund is now separately accounted for as the Contingency Fund.

 Main account is not sufficient to cover all professional expenses.
 It was agreed to move some more funds from the hydro account into the main account to cover professional fees which are, after all, incurred by the hydro scheme.